GhastlyCookies/arduino_eeprom_programmer/README.md

 # arduino_eeprom_programmer
-You do not really need to buy a $50 EEPROM programmer when you can make one yourself on a breadboard with an Arduino, now we are limited by the number of pins on arduino sometimes as i have a uno which only has 13 digital pins so you can also use a shift register like me to shift in the bits into parallel pins of the EEPROM
+You do not really need to buy a $50 EEPROM programmer when you can make one yourself on a breadboard with an Arduino, now we are limited by the number of pins on arduino sometimes as i have a uno which only has 13 digital pins so you can also use a shift register to shift in the bits into parallel pins of the EEPROM

 NOTE: PIN CONNECTIONS ARE MENTIONED IN THE CODE.